310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 {% endbubble %}

 {% bubble Midori grin %}
-She’s making me mascot character designs.
+She’s making me yuruchara designs.
 I’ve asked her to make a new one every time we have a Ryuseitai performance…♪

 I’m always excited to see the next design, so it’s been motivating me to work hard in my idol activities lately…♪
 {% endbubble %}